Algorithmic Aspects of Gauged Gaussian Fermionic PEPS: Gauge Fixing and Translation Invariance: The algorithm

 For GGFPEPS, the computation time of the warmup phase tends to be much shorter than for the measurement phase.
 Therefore, the MC analysis shown in the following sections focuses on the measurement phase after warmup.

-For the variational search of the ground state, we compute the expectation value of the Hamiltonian and its gradient with respect to the ansatz parameters.
+For the variational search of the ground state, we compute the expectation value of the Hamiltonian and its gradient with respect to the ansatz parameters using an exact analytical expression, expressible in terms of derivatives of the relevant covariance matrices, as shown for the electric energy in~\cite{emonts2023}.
 We then update these parameters to minimize the gradient, using gradient descent or a similar optimization algorithm.
 By iterating this process, we minimize the Hamiltonian's expectation value and reach an approximation of the ground state.